Mosque of Rome: Construction

+Design

 The structure is intended to be integrated into the surrounding green area, with a mix of modern structural design and omnipresent curves.
 Lights and shades are blended in a manner intended to create a meditative climate, and the choice of materials, like travertino and cotto, evoke traditional Roman architectural styles.
 The interior decor is mainly made of glazed tiles with light colors, with the recurrent Qur'anic theme "God is Light", which has been subject of controversy.